What is a Silent Hero?

 About Silent Heroes

-In addition to the contest, National History Day® is also initiating a new educational program called Silent Heroes.
-For the first time since 1945, an institution is gathering all the personal stories of those who gave everything for our liberty during World War II.
-National History Day® is launching a vast project intended to honor servicemen and women who made the ultimate sacrifice in the different theaters of operations during the war.
-Gradually, a unique online database featuring memorial pages for individual soldiers is going to be available to everyone.
+In addition to the NHD National Contest, National History Day® is also initiating a new educational program called Silent Heroes.
+The program began by documenting personal stories of those who gave everything for our liberty during World War II.
+This project honors servicemen and women who made the ultimate sacrifice.
+Over time, the Silent Heroes program has expanded to include World War II and those from World War I, the Korean War, and the Vietnam War.
+This public, open-access database features over 200 memorial pages for individual soldiers.
 This noble and ambitious undertaking will require the contribution of America’s best ambassadors: its youth!

 Teacher Advisory Board